AG Shapiro brings treatment initiative to Elk County

 Shapiro gathered at the Elk County Office of Emergency Services to announce the expansion of the LETI program, which is the 16th in the state

-It will create contacts to participating treatment partners in the community and is meant to help people seeking treatment for addiction get the help they need through local police.
+It will create contacts with participating treatment partners in the community and is meant to help people seeking treatment for addiction get the help they need through local police.

 “My office, in concert with District Attorney Coppolo and the rest of law enforcement here today, are simply saying, very very clearly, turn to us for help,” Shapiro said.